goru97/DatastaxVsAstyanax/README.md

 •	Cassandra Cluster:

-Cassandra (Version 2.0) cluster with four nodes was spun using Rackspace’s Cassandra Orchestration stack.
+Cassandra (Version 2.0) cluster with six nodes and one seed node was spun using Rackspace’s Cassandra Orchestration stack.
 Each node with following configuration:<br />
 CPU<br />
 8 vCPUs<br />